satyam93sinha/conceptual-mind-maps/python_mind_map/python.md

     flattened_list = reduce(lambda x, y: x + y, lists)
     print(flattened_list)  # Output: [1, 2, 3, 4, 5, 6]
     ```
+- **Closure**
+  - Nested functions can access the outer scope of the enclosing function - Closure.
+  - A function that remembers the environment it was created in, even after the environment is no longer active.
 - **Decorators**
   - Used to modify the behavior of functions.
   - **Example:**